steam0/pact-guide/README.md

 These tests are relatively cheap to write and run as they do not require any external applications to be running.
 Unit tests will only be able to detect errors in internal logic.

-- Bar graph containing two bars: cost, confidence
+- Bar graph containing three bars: cost to write, cost to run, confidence

 ### Integration tests